 What is a smile or a handshake?
 The answer is like a Matryoshka doll with another doll inside it and then another doll inside that one.
 Sure, they’re gestures of welcome.
 But neurologically speaking, they are the manifestations of a bundle of voluntary and involuntary […]

-Read moreKnowledge in Pain, Part I
+Read moreKnowledge in Pain

 Red heads perceive pain differently than others.
 This fact, mentioned in The Neuroscience of Pain, an article by Nicola Willey, stopped me in my tracks.
 We know pain as a universal, yet universally confounding phenomenon.
 Sure, some people seem “tougher” than others.
 But that gingers might […]